 - CRPS 1 is a chronic nerve disorder that occurs most often in the arms or legs after a minor injury.

 - CRPS 2 is caused by an injury to the nerve.

-CRPS is thought to result from damage to the nervous system, including the nerves that control the blood vessels and sweat glands.
+CRPS is thought to result from damage to the nervous system.
+This includes the nerves that control the blood vessels and sweat glands.

 The damaged nerves are no longer able to properly control blood flow, feeling (sensation), and temperature to the affected area.
 This leads to medical problems in the: